Ingestion pipeline reference

 Parse JSON

-Parse and restructure JSON logs into logical attributes.
+Parse JSON-encoded strings into logical attributes.

 Inputs

-• Name - Identify the transformation.
+• Name: Identify the transformation.

-• Configuration - Select the transformation type: Parse JSON.
+• Configuration: Select the transformation type: Parse JSON.

 Optional Parse JSON inputs